White Mills, Pennsylvania

-White Mills is a village and census-designated place that is located in Texas Township, Wayne County, Pennsylvania, United States.
+White Mills is a village and census-designated place that is located in Texas Township, Pennsylvania, United States.
 The CDP's population was 659 at the time of the 2010 United States Census.

 White Mills is located on U.S. Route 6 in the eastern part of Wayne County.

 History

 In 1803, Jonathan Brink of Milford, Pennsylvania, purchased the Haines property and erected one of the early sawmills just below White Mills.

 Sometime around 1823, a sawmill was erected on the Lackawaxen River, near where the Chroma Tube factory stands today.
 At the time, the area between Honesdale and Hawley, Pennsylvania, was sparsely settled, though it is likely that several farms and dwellings dotted the surrounding vicinity.
 The new mill, built for a Daniel Parry (sometimes spelled Perry) & Company of Philadelphia, and its ancillary buildings were all painted white, which led to the village being called "White Mills."